 11. The Bottom Line

 The 1-minute scalping strategy can be a highly effective method for disciplined traders who possess the speed, focus, and strict risk controls required to succeed.
-While the concept of what is forex scalping often attracts traders with the promise of fast profits, long-term success isn’t about the quantity of trades but the precision and consistency of their execution.
+While the concept of forex scalping often attracts traders with the promise of fast profits, long-term success isn’t about the quantity of trades but the precision and consistency of their execution.

 To discover more powerful Trading Strategies, be sure to follow Piprider.
 If you have any questions about this strategy, leave them in the comments below!